slateci/slateci.github.io/_posts/2022-09-26-slate-cluster-upgrade-guide-1_24.md

 <span id="update-calico-cni"></span>
 ### Update Calico CNI

-Update the Calico CNI to `>= v3.24.1` using the steps described in [How to: Install Calico](https://projectcalico.docs.tigera.io/getting-started/kubernetes/self-managed-onprem/onpremises).
+Update the Calico CNI to `>= v3.24.1`.
+* If you followed our [Manual Cluster Installation](https://slateci.io/docs/cluster/manual/slate-master-node.html#pod-network) instructions when initially setting up your cluster, use the example below to update your Tigera operators and custom resources files.
+* If you chose a different route for initially installing and configuring Calico, please refer directly to the [Calico documentation](https://projectcalico.docs.tigera.io/maintenance/kubernetes-upgrade) for update procedures.

 #### Example